tanvi-orcl/Jenkins-TF/JenkinsOnOCI.md

     ![img](./images/jenkins_status.png)

+    For the purposes of this walk-through, we're running our project from our master node when we test it.
+For that reason, we need git and terraform on the master node as well (the project in the final section).

+    ```
+    sudo yum -y install git terraform
+    ```

 3. Access Jenkins: On your web browser, access Jenkins at **http://<jenkins_master_node_public_IP>:8080**.
 You will see the "Unlock Jenkins" screen which requires the initial admin password.
 Run `sudo cat /var/lib/jenkins/secrets/initialAdminPassword` in your instance to view the password and then copy and paste into the Administrator password field.